Disclosure: This post has been sponsored by Pfizer Consumer Healthcare. All thoughts and reviews are my own.

 If you haven’t used your digital thermometer in a while, check to make sure the batteries are still working!
 When the batteries get low the thermometer might give inaccurate readings.
 If there is no battery low indicator to warn you, the thermometer might need its batteries changed if it is taking an extra-long time to get a reading or the temperature is always below normal.

 Keep on hand comfort products to help ease aches, stuffy nose, and other discomforts.
-I always make sure to have Vicks® VapoRub, saline nose spray, and the vaporizer cleaned and ready to go!
+I always make sure to have Vicks® VapoRub, saline nose spray, and the vaporizer cleaned and ready to go during the flu season!

 Fill the Pantry!